christopheradams/flickrex/README.md

 ## Configuration

-[Create an application](https://www.flickr.com/services/apps/create/apply/) on Flickr and make note of the API Key and Secret.

-Add the API keys to your Mix config file:
+[Create an application](https://www.flickr.com/services/apps/create/apply/) on Flickr and add the API keys to your Mix config file:

 ```elixir
 config :flickrex, :oauth, [